Frequently Asked Questions

 What kind of assets may I give?

 The VBH Foundation accepts primarily cash and appreciated securities.
-Donors interested in making gifts of real property may contact the Foundation.
+Donors interested in making gifts of artwork, furniture, or other types of gifts may contact the Foundation.
 All gifts are subject to review by the LifeSpire Board of Trustees in accordance with the Gift Acceptance Policy.

 Does the VBH Foundation offer naming opportunities for donors who are interested in a major gift?